Pothole Claims

 After huge user demand to know pothole rights, we've delivered this guide for our users, we hope, in a responsible, non-militant, easy-to-use way.
 You must decide whether to use them.

-The first thing to do is start collecting the proof, pronto.
-No matter which authority you're claiming from, your overall goal's the same – to gather enough evidence to prove the authority was negligent.
+The first thing to do is start collecting proof, pronto.
+No matter which authority you're claiming from, the overall goal's the same – to gather enough evidence to prove its negligence.

 If safe, take photos and measure the pothole's depth